 M. S. Arundel

-The clue was in the complete title of the portrait of Mr. Arundel:
+The clue was in the complete title of the portrait of Mr. Arundel in the same catalogue:

 All other records based on this original entry omitted, “Son of M. S. Arundel.”
 Earlier, in studying genealogical records during provenance research, I had learned that Robert James Arundel (1802/1810 -1868) was the son of Sailing Captain Robert Arundel (1744-1812), born in England, and Margaret Jack (1776-1836) of Pennsylvania.

 The image of Mr. Arundel in the 1920 Frank Bulkeley Smith sales catalogue was identical to the image of Robert J. Arundel in Beal’s 1969 Catalogue Raisonné.
-To be absolutely certain, I sent for the Parke-Bernet catalogue from 1960, the source for one of two entries for Mr. Arundel in the Smithsonian’s Inventory.
+To be absolutely certain I was dealing with only one Robert Arundel, I sent for the Parke-Bernet catalogue from 1960, the source for one of two entries for Mr. Arundel in the Smithsonian’s Inventory.
 Within it, I found the same image and an extension of the same provenance.
 The entry confirmed that Jacob Eichholtz painted only one portrait of Mr. Robert James Arundel.
-All the evidence indicated that the portrait, Elizabeth A. Brook Weed (Mrs. Robert James Arundel) was a previously missing third in a trio of portraits Jacob Eichholtz painted in Philadelphia in 1828 of a groom, his bride, and his mother.
+All the evidence indicated that the portrait, Elizabeth A. Brook Weed (Mrs. Robert James Arundel) was a previously unknown third in what was a trio of portraits Jacob Eichholtz painted in Philadelphia in 1828 of a groom, his bride, and his mother.

-Since a Christie’s appraiser and two Manhattan gallery owners had raised no concerns about the authenticity of the painting of Eliza Arundel, their inspections served as scientific examination.
-What remained was to verify the attribution with an acknowledged Eichholtz expert.
+What remained was verification of the attribution with an acknowledged Eichholtz expert.
 After reviewing my research, that person replied, “I concur with your conclusion regarding attribution.
 You made a very compelling case that would be hard for anyone to argue with based on the information and comparables.”

 The owner of the Jacob Eichholtz painting, Elizabeth Ann Brook Weed (Mrs. Robert James Arundel), ca. 1828, placed the portrait for sale at auction.
 As a portrait by Jacob Eichholtz, the painting fetched a respectable price.